Today, to mark the 500th anniversary of his death, we pay tribute to one of the greatest minds humankind has ever had: Leonardo Da Vinci.

 Leonardo Da Vinci (Figure 1), who was born on April 15th, 1452 and died on May 2nd, 1519, was an Italian polymath, renowned now for his skills in many fields, particularly the arts.
 In fact, he trained as an artist from a young age: at 14, Da Vinci apprenticed under Andrea del Verrocchio, developing skills in drawing, painting and sculpting, as well as mechanics, carpentry, architecture and chemistry.
 Da Vinci soon began taking commissions on his artwork, and went on to set up his own studio after moving to Milan in around 1481.

-Now, on the 500th anniversary of his death, Leonardo Da Vinci is still recognised across the world as one of the greatest artists of all time, with museums and galleries celebrating the anniversary of his death by showcasing his contributions towards art and society.
+Now, on the 500th anniversary of his death, Leonardo Da Vinci is still recognized across the world as one of the greatest artists of all time, with museums and galleries celebrating the anniversary of his death by showcasing his contributions towards art and society and local sellers selling replicas.
 However, although he is most famous for artwork such as the Mona Lisa and The Last Supper, Da Vinci was undoubtedly also a scientist.

 “All our knowledge has its origins in our perceptions”